 Among the sources of Russian-American contradictions lies

-Americans with the orientation of political processes in Russia
+Americans with the direction of political processes in Russia

-to differences in positions on a number of issues of nuclear non-proliferation
+to discrepancies in positions on a number of issues of nuclear non-proliferation-

-weapons and policies for specific countries and situations.
+different weapons and policies in relation to individual countries and situations.

 Russia is annoyed that Washington is trying to teach it how to build